dbgate/dbgate.github.io/_features/datagrid.md

 ---
 title: Data editor
-subtitle: Browse or edit data in your tables or views
+subtitle: Browse or edit data in your tables or views, filter by column value
 layout: feature
 icon: table.svg
 order: 2